justine-george/Application-of-NLP-in-Indian-Judiciary/README.md

-# NLP
+# Description
-In the Indian Judicial System, when a new case comes, it will be helpful for judges, advocates and other people in the system if they get information about the previous similar cases handled.
-Because of the large number of courts and judgments produced throughout the country, data to be handled is very large and it is difficult to analyze it manually.
-So, people have started thinking about the applications of Machine Learning in Judiciary, which is a tool that can be used to analyze such a huge amount of data and help to reduce the complexity of the issue.
-Such developments are helping lawyers in Canada and the legal system there is getting transformed.
-Adoption of such a system in India will ease the functioning of the Judiciary.
-In this project, the possibility of using Machine Learning capabilities in Indian judicial system is investigated.It is envisaged to design an interfacing facility through which a user can get necessary information after entering the data related to the current case.
-The data will be processed in the background using Machine Learning.
-Requirement of hardware with high computational capability will also be investigated to implement this.
-This system will also be helpful in the centralization of criminal database and solving the issue of clogging of cases.

-Code Base Invloves
+The Indian Judicial System handles a large volume of cases and judgments, making it difficult to manually analyze and understand the legal precedent for new cases.
+In order to address this challenge, the possibility of using machine learning in the Indian judicial system is being explored.
+This project aims to develop an interface that allows users to input data related to a current case and receive possible judgement using machine learning.
+In addition to aiding in the analysis of legal cases, this system has the potential to centralize criminal databases and address the issue of congested caseloads.

+The code base for this project includes:
-1.A classifier
+1. A classifier
-2.Topic Modelling
+2. Topic Modeling
-3.Nueral Machine Traslation(malayalm to english)
+3. Neural Machine Traslation (Malayalam to English)
-4.python based GUI
+4. A Python-based GUI
-5.Web Crawler
+5. Web Crawler